brimdata/zed/docs/data-model/zson.md

 ```
 where a new type is defined with the given name and type.

-When a named type appears in complex value, the new type name may be
+When a named type appears in a complex value, the new type name may be
 referenced by any subsequent value in left-to-right depth-first order.

 For example,